YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Travel after a hair transplant needs planning because the first days are not ordinary holiday days.
 The scalp is healing, the grafts need protection, swelling may move around the forehead, and sleep position matters.
 Sightseeing, heavy walking, alcohol, sweating, and rushed flights can make recovery harder than patients expect.

-Flying itself is usually possible when the patient is stable, but the timing should be sensible.
+Flying itself is usually possible when you are stable, but the itinerary should be sensible.
 My guide to flying after a hair transplant covers the practical side.
-Long flights, pressure to return to work, and anxiety about touching the grafts can make the first week more stressful.
+A short flight after a quiet recovery day is different from a long route with several transfers, heavy bags, no sleep, and pressure to return to work immediately.

-After the patient returns home, the clinic should still be reachable.
+After you return home, the clinic should still be reachable.
 Proper hair transplant aftercare is not only a printed instruction sheet.
-The patient needs to know what is normal, what is not normal, when to send photos, and when a local doctor should be contacted.
+You need to know what is normal, what is not normal, when to send photos, and when a local doctor should be contacted.

 Marketing, Reviews, and Before and After Photos Need Careful Reading